tmadi626/BudgetTracker/README.md

 ## 🤔 Why Use it?

-It's about time we stop manually checking expiry dates of products and have an app for that. 😛
+It's about time indviduals start taking an active role in tracking their budget in a more proactive way by using Budget. 😛

 ## 📝 Table of Contents